Stock + Covered Calls — explained simply

 Stock can still fall

 Covered calls provide a small cushion (the premium), but they do not protect against large drops.
-A โˆ’20% move on a stock still hurts, even after collecting 2% in premium.
-The 8% stop-loss is your primary protection.
+Our stop-loss discipline is your primary downside protection — but losses are still possible.

 Premiums vary by market conditions